GtkWidget is the base class all widgets in GTK derive from.

 - public unowned Widget? get_parent ()

-Returns the parent widget of this.
+Returns the parent widget of the widget.

 - public void get_preferred_size (out Requisition minimum_size, out Requisition natural_size)